-35 Years Ago: Iron Maiden Build an Underrated Fan Favorite With ‘Killers’
+How Iron Maiden Built an Underrated Fan Favorite With ‘Killers’

 Released on Feb.
-2, 1981, Iron Maiden‘s Killers is now universally acknowledged as an essential item in any heavy metal discography.
-Back then, however, critical response was anything but unanimously positive, at the time.
+2, 1981, Iron Maiden's Killers is now universally acknowledged as an essential item in any heavy metal discography.
+Back then, however, critical response was anything but unanimously positive.

 And, in fairness to this skewed perspective, all but two songs on Killers – "Murders in the Rue Morgue" and "Prodigal Son" – had been bouncing around Iron Maiden’s live repertoire for several years.
 “Wrathchild,” perhaps the album’s best known cut, had already been recorded in a much rougher, earlier state for the Metal for Muthas compilation, released all of one year earlier.
 But, as anyone paying close attention could have told these detractors, this song’s two starkly different versions gave a clear illustration of Iron Maiden’s ongoing maturation over the intervening months – as well as the sizable contribution of new producer Martin Birch, who had already worked with name bands like Deep Purple, Rainbow, Wishbone Ash and Black Sabbath, to name but a few.